sitwithariadne/website/src/posts/ten-fetter-model-of-enlightenment.md

 10.  `ignorance`  (any conditioned action from karma, any gap in full mental and bodily awareness)

+# 4th Path
-_4th path -  **Arhatship** - All contents and processes of mind are known, centerless, free from suffering of any kind._
+**Arhatship** - All contents and processes of mind are known, centerless, free from suffering of any kind.

 All ten fetters removed.